In this article

 Should I use a BIP-39 passphrase on my cold storage address?

 A passphrase adds security but requires storing two separate secrets.
-If you forget the passphrase, funds become permanently inaccessible.
+Forget the passphrase and the funds are gone.
 For a DCA cold storage address that receives regular deposits, the passphrase adds meaningful protection against physical seed compromise.
 Test passphrase recovery as part of every annual drill.
 See the Bitcoin cold storage setup guide for the full passphrase decision framework.

 What is the travel rule and does it affect DCA withdrawals?